 Start-up Tax Exemption scheme

 Income derived by companies in Singapore is taxed at a flat rate of 17%.
-Our corporate income tax rate of 17% is on par with the global trend of falling corporate tax rates, as countries seek to improve their competitiveness by lowering their taxes on companies.
-To spur entrepreneurship, the start-up tax exemption scheme was introduced in 2004 to provide newly-incorporated companies some exemption on their taxable profits in their first three years of operations.
+The start-up tax exemption scheme was introduced in 2004 to provide newly-incorporated companies some exemption on their taxable profits in their first three years of operations.
 Please refer to IRAS’ website for more details on the start-up tax exemption scheme and the qualifying conditions.

 Partial Tax Exemption scheme